 Who is smarter?
 Once upon a time, I might have claimed this, but for sure it is Mike.
 He says things like, "Steph, it's all a matter of trajectory," and "Do you think it has something to do with the Doppler effect?"
 I smile politely and try to keep up.

 Who controls the T.V. remote?
 We haven't hooked our t.v. up yet since we moved in (2 years ago).
 We are total nerds.
-When we watch our dvds of Smallville (we are currently addicted to season 5)
+When we watch our dvds of Smallville (we are currently addicted to season 5), we both try to abdicate responsibility for the remote.

 Whose temper is worse?
 Ummmm, that would definitely be me.
 Kenzie has started repeating, "I just can't handle this.
 I just can't handle it," which I am chagrined to say, is a direct quote from me.
+Who does the laundry?
+I do.
+Sometimes.
+When it gets really bad and we're all out of clean gs.

 Who does the dishes?
 Both.
 The deal is, if I do breakfast and lunch, he'll do the dinner dishes.